Please review our payment policy before continuing…

 Your mental health records won’t be used against you.
 Did you know that your health records may limit your ability to qualify for health or life insurance or require that you pay substantially higher premiums in the future?
 The personal details of therapy are often entered into a database called the Medical Information Bureau (MIB) by your insurance company.
 The medical information on over 16 million people is currently housed in this database.
 Other providers, insurance companies, and even non-medical services like personnel departments may have access to this information for the purposes of evaluating you.

 Your confidentiality will not be compromised.
 Our commitment to care for our clients includes a desire to maintain their confidentiality and privacy.
 To be reimbursed by an insurance company, our practice would have to label you with a diagnosis and submit frequent updates on symptoms and what is happening in therapy.

 You (not a managed care panel) are making decisions about your treatment.
 Many insurance companies provide payment only for certain approaches to therapy (short-term and problem-focused) and many others won’t pay for family therapy, even when the client is a child and the parents are vital to the therapeutic process.
-Obviously, it is in the best interest of the insurance company to pay as little as possible for services, work only with the same group of providers rather than a broad range of specialists and to end therapy as quickly as possible.
-None of their motives address the best interest of the client.

 You may save money in the long run.
 Your insurance plan most likely includes a co-pay and then covers only a percentage of the therapist’s fee which means you would be paying cash for a portion of the therapy anyway.
 You might be surprised to find that the difference between private pay and insurance co-pays are not that much more.
 Therapy will ultimately save you money in the long run: less money spent on stress-related illness, fewer problems at home or with your child’s school behavior which may result in less time off from work.